whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 took on a self-directed project that was challenging and pushed me outside my front-end comfort zone.

-### End of Module Assessment
+### End of Module Assessment/Self-Directed Project

-* Ruby Syntax: 3
+* Ruby Syntax:
-* Rails Basics: 3
+* Rails Basics:
-* Javascript Basics: 3
+* Javascript Basics:
-* Workflow: 4
+* Workflow:
-* Collaboration: 3
+* Collaboration:

 ### Attendance

-This module I attended all days and classes on-time with the exception of an absence on Friday, May 3d.
+This module I attended all days and classes on-time with no tardies or absences.

 ### Work